Once upon a time, there was a magic portal to an extraordinary realm

 only show what appears to be your average, run-o-the mill amusement park - which is fine and all,

-but King's Castle Land was truly a unique experience during the 60s and 70s.
+but King's Castle Land was a more of a playground experience during the 60s and 70s.

 You can find more photos of King's Castle Land (and submit your own, if you have some!)